The Best of P.M. Dawn

 The Best of P.M.
 Dawn is a 2000 compilation album by P.M.
 Dawn.
-Along with the group's most successful recordings, it includes remixes of some of their minor hits, and "Gotta Be...Movin' on Up" from the 1998 Marlon Wayans and David Spade comedy Senseless performed by Attrell Cordes (of P.M.
-Dawn) featuring Ky-mani Marley and John Forte.
+Along with the group's most successful recordings, it includes remixes of some of their minor hits and "Gotta Be...Movin' on Up" (from the 1998 comedy film Senseless starring Marlon Wayans and David Spade) performed by Attrell Cordes of P.M.
+Dawn, featuring Ky-Mani Marley and John Forté.